MorseKOB/PyKOB/Documentation/MRT/MRT.md

 For a full list of options and descriptions, use the `--help` command line option.

 ## Operation
-Marty automatically connects to the wire when it is started and it remains connected while it is running.
+Mr T automatically connects to the wire when it is started and it remains connected while it is running.
 There is no option to connect/disconnect.
 The exception to this is if wire number 0 is specified.
 In that case, MRT does not connect, and can be used for local practice.
 It monitors the wire and the local key.
 If the local key is opened, keyed code will be sent to the wire.
-While the local key is closed, Marty will sound, as well as decode and display, code received from the wire.
+While the local key is closed, Mr T will sound, as well as decode and display, code received from the wire.

 The station name of the sending station is displayed when the sending station changes.

 ## Exiting
-Marty runs continuously once started.
+Mr T runs continuously once started.
 To stop, enter a Ctrl-C (^C) on the keyboard or kill the process.

 ## Running at Start-Up on Linux